braintree/litmus_paper/README.md

   * DELETE: Deletes global force down, if one is in place.
 Any service-specific force downs remain in effect.

 - /up
   * POST: Creates a global force up.
-Paramenters: reason => reason for the force up.
+Parameters: reason => reason for the force up.
   * DELETE: Deletes global force up, if one is in place.
 Any service-specific force ups remain in effect.

 - /health